Pregnancy: Dealing With Morning Sickness

 It's helpful to always have some food in your stomach, but not too much.

-- Eat a small snack first thing in the morning.
+- Eat a small snack when you first wake up.

-Keep a few crackers by your bed, so you can eat them before you get out of bed.
+Keep a few crackers nearby when you go to sleep so you can eat them before you get up.

 - Try to avoid foods and smells that make you feel sick.

 High-fat or greasy foods, milk, and coffee may make nausea worse.
 Some foods that may be easier to tolerate include cold, spicy, sour, and salty foods.

 - Try foods and drinks made with ginger.

 Foods and drinks made with ginger, like ginger tea, ginger ale, and crystallized ginger, may help with nausea.